-Students and faculty in the PROLAW program may use the LUC John Felice Rome Center Library.
-Information on the LUC Rome Center Library, and the services it offers, is available here.
-PROLAW students and faculty may borrow materials from LUC libraries in Chicago, and they may also access LUC electronic books and subscription databases via the proxy server with their LUC logins and passwords.
-Participants in the PROLAW program also receive Westlaw and LexisNexis passwords for academic use.
+Please note that the Rome campus's library is currently closed.
+PROLAW students and faculty may access LUC electronic books and subscription databases via the proxy server with their LUC logins and passwords.
+Participants in the PROLAW program also receive instructions for setting up Westlaw, LexisNexis, and Bloomberg Law accounts for academic use.

 There is a plethora of scholarship on the general topic of the "Rule of Law."
 Listed below are several articles/papers that serve as good introductions to the subject.

 Sponsored by the University of Ottawa, JuriGlobe is a multilingual databank that provides general information on world legal systems.
 Countries are categorized by type of legal system, and a color-coded map is included that displays the geographic distribution of legal systems.